zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

 The command above creates a signed and confirmed image file called :file:`zephyr.signed.confirmed.bin` in the build directory.
-It's important for the first image to be confirmed as MCUboot isn't able to confirm an image that is flashed using a hardware tool, and Hawkbit will reboot to trigger a firmware swap if it isn't able to confirm the running image on init.
+It's important for the first image to be confirmed as MCUboot isn't able to confirm an image that is flashed using a hardware tool, and hawkBit will reboot to trigger a firmware swap if it isn't able to confirm the running image on init.

 Step 6: Flash the first image